jqnatividad/qsv/README.md

 There are three variants of qsv:
  * `qsv` - [feature](#feature-flags) capable, with the [prebuilt binaries](https://github.com/jqnatividad/qsv/releases/latest) enabling all features except Python [^7]
  * `qsvlite` - all features disabled (~half the size of `qsv`)
- * `qsvdp` - optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus), with only DataPusher+ relevant commands and the self-update engine removed (~sixth of the size of `qsv`).
+ * `qsvdp` - optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus), with only DataPusher+ relevant commands & the self-update engine removed (~sixth of the size of `qsv`).

 Alternatively, you can install from source by [installing Rust](https://www.rust-lang.org/tools/install) and installing `qsv` using Rust's cargo command[^6]:

-[^6]: Of course, you'll also need a linker and a C compiler.
+[^6]: Of course, you'll also need a linker & a C compiler.
 Linux users should generally install GCC or Clang, according to their distribution’s documentation.
 For example, if you use Ubuntu, you can install the `build-essential` package.
 On macOS, you can get a C compiler by running `$ xcode-select --install`.
 For Windows, this means installing [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
-When prompted for workloads, include "Desktop Development with C++", the Windows 10 or 11 SDK, and the English language pack, along with any other language packs your require.
+When prompted for workloads, include "Desktop Development with C++", the Windows 10 or 11 SDK & the English language pack, along with any other language packs your require.

 ```bash
 cargo install qsv --locked --features all_full